grape-oauth2/grape_oauth2/README.md

 end
 ```

-You can take a look at the [Grape OAuth2 mixins](https://github.com/nbulaj/grape_oauth2/tree/master/lib/grape_oauth2/mixins)
+You can take a look at the [Grape::OAuth2 mixins](https://github.com/nbulaj/grape_oauth2/tree/master/lib/grape_oauth2/mixins)
 to understand what they are doing and what they are returning.

 #### ResourceOwner